9:15am - 10:45am

 Lucy Harding

-Lucy Harding is a senior educationalist at the Royal College of Physicians, where she has led key leadership programmes for the past three years, including the prestigious Emerging Women Leaders and Six-Step for New Consultants programmes.
+Lucy Harding is a senior educationalist at the Royal College of Physicians, where she has led key leadership programmes for the past 3 years, including the prestigious Emerging Women Leaders and Six-Step for New Consultants programmes.
 Her career spans leadership roles across diverse educational settings, from higher education to prison education.
 Lucy holds a PhD focused on the experiences of teachers in challenging environments, with a particular emphasis on trauma-informed approaches to teaching and learning.
 A passionate advocate for inclusivity, she brings a values-driven approach to educational leadership and development.

 Lucy Harding